EnAccess/Airlink-App/AirLink Docs/Connecting to Solaris or Angaza.md

 ![Uploading AirLink Devices.png](Uploading%20AirLink%20Devices.png)

 ## Out-of-the-box PAYGO Token functionality
 AirLink natively generates [Nexus Tokens](https://github.com/angaza/nexus-embedded) which the AirLink open-source firmware natively consumes.
-This means that an AirLink adopter can connect their own software stack to AirLink to enable a PAYGO business case by leaving the technical bits of hardware PAYGO functionality to AirLink.
-This is the process outlined in the [Quick-start guide](AirLink%20Docs/Quick-start%20guide.md).
+This means that an AirLink adopter can connect their own software stack to AirLink to enable a PAYGo business case by leaving the technical bits of hardware PAYGo functionality to AirLink.
+This is the process outlined in the [Quick-start guide](AirLink%20Docs/Quick-start%20guide.md), Step 6.

 The API requests to generate these tokens are available in the [Postman Collection](https://github.com/EnAccess/AirLink-Server/blob/main/AirLink%20-%20Thingsboard.postman_collection.json) and the related [Postman Environment](https://github.com/EnAccess/AirLink-Server/blob/main/AirLink%20Demo%20Environment.postman_environment.json), and are the default setup for new AirLink Devices provisioned via the AirLink App.